JonathanReeve/template-course-website/README.md

-# People vs. Algorithms: Data Ethics in the 21st Century

-This is the source code for the course "People vs. Algorithms: Data Ethics in the 21st Century," taught in the Department of Statistics at Columbia University, in Spring 2021.

-**Please refer to the course website for more information: https://data-ethics.jonreeve.com**
+# Course Website Template

+This is a template website for a university course, semantically marked-up by default.

 ## Repository Contents